What is stakeholder management?

 • Satisfaction rating for issue resolution

-Define these metrics in your plan with goals, timelines and benchmarks.
+Whatever you end up choosing, define your metrics in your plan with goals, timelines and benchmarks.
 And be realistic about your expectations – you won’t change the world overnight.

-Provide updates and reports
+Provide Updates and Reports

-We’ve already touched on this, but reporting is essential.
 You owe it to your stakeholders so they can know how your organization or project has performed, what the outcomes were and how they influenced them.
 The right stakeholder engagement software can help you provide reports and updates that are ready to share.

 Last but not least, all organizations who are serious about stakeholder engagement best practices need a stakeholder engagement tool or system in place.
 If you follow the best practices set out above and implement them using the best possible stakeholder engagement software, you’ll get more out of your resources and maximize your chances of success.